KennedyMartha/splitbill-simple/README.md

 - How rounding is handled.
 - How to run tests, if tests are added.
 - How to build the project for deployment, if a build step exists.

+## Contributing

+Contributions are welcome through the repository.

+Before submitting changes: